The Bridgerton cast contains a mixture of fresh faces and more well-known stars.

 - Who narrates Bridgerton?
 You might be surprised to find out

-- The ultimate guide to Bridgerton filming locations
+- The ultimate guide to Bridgerton filming locations that you can visit IRL

 - Shows like Bridgerton to watch if you finish season one